Tahitian Pearl

 Tahitian pearls naturally come in an attractive variety of colors including black, green, bronze or dark gray.
 Few oysters survive to produce a single fine pearl.
 Each one is unique with romantic dark tones.

-Black-lip ptahitian_pearl_001earl oysters are farmed in French Polynesia, the Cook Islands, the Micronesian Islands, and to some extent, Japan, Thailand, and the Philippines.
+Black-lip pearl oysters are farmed in French Polynesia, the Cook Islands, the Micronesian Islands, and to some extent, Japan, Thailand, and the Philippines.
 However, only the dark beauties grown in exotic French Polynesia can truly call themselves Tahitian pearls.

 Canadian Ammolite